AloisSeckar/demos-java/README.md

 **Note:** Until `Maven 3.9.12` is released, you would see warning about `Guice` library using deprecated `sun.misc.Unsafe` class when running Maven install.
 This is [known and about to be fixed](https://github.com/apache/maven/issues/10312).

+### Filtering Demos

+By default, all available JEP demos are processed and run.
+Since there are hundreds of them and the long output might become confusing, there are ways for filtering based on command line arguments.

+- `--skip-links` — skip demos that only contain links to newer JEPs (incubator and preview stages)
+- `--code-only` — run only demos that contain executable code (many JEPs are only platform changes without apparent effect in code)
+- `--jdk=x,y,z` —  run demos only from the specified JDK versions
+- *`--only=x,y,z` — run only demos with the specified JEP numbers

+Filter args can be combined together and conditions are applied as a conjunction.

+Examples:

+- `--jdk=24,25 --code-only` - run only demos that contain an actual code from Java 24 or 25
+- `--jdk=21 --skip-links` - run only JEPs finalized in Java 21 (no link to newer JEP variant)
+- `--only=521` - run only demo for JEP 521

 ## Contributing
 You can help making this project better!